Shadow-Draconic-Development/Weather-Management-System---Redux/Code/import/location/location.md

 <h1>Location Subalias<img align="right" src="../../../Data/images/main.png" width="100px"></h1>

-This subalias imports location settings to be used by the Weather Management System.
+Imports location settings to be used by the Weather Management System (requires Dragonspeaker)

 ## Location Import
 [Location Generator](https://shadow-draconic-development.github.io/Weather-Management-System---Redux/city.html) is where you go in order to generate settings for individual locations.